ndp/csster/README.md

     }
 ```

-A macro's properties will be overwritten by properties within including selector (or later included macros), similar to how the cascade takes the last defined value.
+A macro's properties will be overwritten  similar to how the cascade takes the last defined value: later ones override earlier ones.

 ## Verification